Smoked Beef Brisket Injection Recipe With Whiskey

 Money and time-saving tips from the old lady.
 If you order pellets online from Walmart and spend $35, they will drop them off at your door for free!!
 Their everyday price on pit boss pellets is amazing, plus the expert grill brand has a great price. (see them ->here)

 Allow your brisket to smoke for as many hours as needed.
-I threw mine on at 9 am had had it pulled by 5 pm but you will have some variances with the weather and also the size of your brisket.
+I threw mine on at 9 am and had it pulled by 5 pm, but you will have some variances with the weather and also the size of your brisket.

 Remove and allow to rest for a bit before cutting into your brisket.